-Almond Oat Crust Fig Tart
+Almond Oat Crusted Fig Tart (with video)

 Fresh Figs

 Growing up, I only knew of one kind of fig. It was sandwiched between some soft dough, and called a cookie.
-Then I grew up and had a real fig!
-Oh My, what a game changer that was!

-I now grow a few fig trees on my property and every year, by the end of summer, I am so excited to see their plump, juicy little faces hanging high on my trees.
-It then becomes a race between me and the ants to see who gets the ripe ones first!
+I now grow a few fig trees on my property, and every year, by the end of summer, I am so excited to see their plump, juicy little faces hanging high on my trees.

 early spring figs